merkle-open/SitecoreBlog/docs/_posts/2022-02-14-sugde-virtual-meeting-february-2022.md

 * A first look into Sitecore CDP by Katharina Luger from Merkle Germany GmbH

 ## Sitecore OrderCloud - An Introduction
 Friederike ([Blog](https://blog.comspace.de/author/friederike/), [Twitter](https://twitter.com/ilovesitecore)) presented us with one of the newest additions to the Sitecore world: [OrderCloud](https://ordercloud.io/).
-The product comesg from the Minneapolis company Four51 and was bought by Sitecore in March 2021.
+The product comes from the Minneapolis company Four51 and was bought by Sitecore in March 2021.
 It is used by large and highly distributed businesses and brands like 3M, AT&T, Ford, Starbucks, and Subway.
 Overall, currently mainly for US-customers and their specific market needs.

 ### Platform overview